Gender of Nouns in Spanish Grammar

 el presidente, la presidentapresident

-• Many professions have the same form in both the masculine and the feminine; only the article changes to reflect gender.
+In some cases, the noun is the same in both the masculine and the feminine, with only the article changing to refect gender.

 Example: